pnp/pnpcore/docs/using-the-sdk/syntex-intro.md

 }
 ```

-### Classify and extract files
+### Classify and extract individual files

 When there are one or more models published to a library any newly added document is processed via these models automatically.
-Existing content however is not, but using the ClassifyAndExtractFileAsync method you can request an existing file to be classified and extracted.
+Existing content however is not, but using the `ClassifyAndExtractAsync` method you can request an existing `IFile` to be classified and extracted.

 ```csharp
 string documentUrl = $"{context.Uri.PathAndQuery}/Shared Documents/document.docx";